seguinleo/WindowsBestPractices/README.md

 - [Sources](#sources)

 ## 🧹Quick practices
-In order, to be repeated approximately once a month:
+### In order, to be repeated approximately once a month
 * Update the drivers for your [Nvidia](https://www.nvidia.com/Download/index.aspx?lang=en-us) or [AMD](https://www.amd.com/en/support) graphics card, use [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) to remove old drivers properly.
 DDU is **essential** because it allows you to fix crashes and performance issues on your games
 * Update Windows via Windows Update in settings

-Once everything is up to date and the PC has been restarted:
+Once everything is up to date and the PC has been restarted

 * Delete your browser history, cache and cookies
 * Delete Windows Update files (`C:/Windows/SoftwareDistribution/Download/` - Delete all folders inside to avoid errors during future updates)
 * Delete all temporary files (`Windows` + `R` - Type "%temp%" - Delete all)